Shazziee/Shazziee/README.md

 - learning more Java and Python
 - building my poritfolio site from scratch
 - learning to make my code less questionable

 ## goals

 - explore different areas of tech to figure out what suits me most
-- currently interested in healthcare tech, embedded systems, cybersecurity, game development, and analysing large amounts of data...yes, i know that's a very random combination.
+- explore my interests in healthcare tech, embedded systems, cybersecurity, game development, and analysing large amounts of data...yes, i know that's a very random combination.
 - build projects I'm proud of
 - survive the next 2 years of uni